morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

   * Are there skills that you wish were covered in the workshop, but weren't?
   * Do you have any suggestions for how the workshop could be improved in future?

-In order to maximize the response rate, it's best to build this assessment right into the workshop and not ask attendees to fill it out later.
+In order to maximize the response rate, it's best to build this assessment right into the workshop and not ask participants to fill it out later.

 ### The post-workshop phase

-A well-designed workshop provides attendees with a clear path forward if they want to start using the skill in their work.
-There are a variety of ways to help attendees to move forward:
+A well-designed workshop provides participants with a clear path forward if they want to start using the skill in their work.
+There are a variety of ways to help participants to move forward:

   * Provide Morea Readings to API documentation, more advanced tutorials, videos, or the like.
 Label these Readings with "Post-workshop".
-  * Provide Morea Experiences that challenge attendees to practice the skills in various ways.
+  * Provide Morea Experiences that challenge participants to practice the skills in various ways.
 Label these Experiences with "Post-workshop".
   * Provide recommendations for future workshops that build upon these skills.

 ## What about Outcomes?

 You might think you should begin your workshop design by deciding on the learning outcomes, but I recommend you leave these until last.
 The reason is that you are often too ambitious in what you think you can accomplish.

 So, instead, leave the specification of learning outcomes until you have finished the workshop design.
-Then think about what you hope attendees will be able to do as a result of the material you actually have.
+Then think about what you hope participants will be able to do as a result of the material you actually have.

 Learning outcomes are generally directly related to the skills you hope the participants will acquire, and so you can ask whether or not each learning outcome was achieved for a as part of the assessment.

 Naturally, your learning outcomes will be represented as [Morea Outcomes](/docs/instructors/entity-types#outcome).

 When designing your outcomes, it's important to take a look at the [existing set of Change-HI outcomes](https://change-hi.github.io/outcomes/).
-Are there outcomes already associated with other workshops that you also hope attendees will acquire in yours?
+Are there outcomes already associated with other workshops that you also hope participants will acquire in yours?
 If so, just include that outcome ID in your module definition file (don't make a copy of the outcome file).
-Having the same learning outcome for multiple workshops helps tie them together, and increases the odds that attendees will actually learn the skill!
+Having the same learning outcome for multiple workshops helps tie them together, and increases the odds that participants will actually learn the skill!

 ## Start with a sketch